 Notes: Continuing students with a Registration Priority 1 must register by June 30 of each year.
-Continuing students with a Registration Priority 4 must indicate their intention to register with the Supervisor of Student Affairs by June 30.
+Continuing students with a Registration Priority 4 must indicate their intention to register with the Faculty Advisor by June 30.
 Registration approval may be denied to continuing students who do not meet this deadline.